platformatic/platformatic/docs/db/authorization/rules.md

 ## Skip authorization rules

-In custom plugins, it's possible to skip the authorization rules on entities programmatically by setting the `skipAuth` flag to `true` or not passing a `ctx`, e.g.:
+In custom plugins, you can skip authorization rules on entities programmatically by setting the `skipAuth` flag to `true` or not passing a `ctx`.

 ```js
 // this works even if the user's role doesn't have the `find` permission.